MLAOPDX/monkeytale/README.md

 - [GruntFuggly's ToDoTree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) extension for VS Code will be used to support navigation
 - [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) extension for Markdown and Mermaid diagram display and conversion to docx using [PanDoc](https://pandoc.org/) and PDF using Safari.
 - [Github Actions](https://github.com/features/actions) as execution platform
-- Use .@ as the file extension to indicate Monkeytale files
+- Use .@ as the file extension to indicate Monkeytale files.
-- Git repo fork as delivery system
+- Delivery system will be to fork a git repo that has a workflow defined to run Monkeytale.